 Matt Huenerfauth, The City University of New York

-I'm an associate professor of computer science and linguistics at The City University of New York (CUNY) and the Associate Dean of the Division of Math and Natural Sciences (DMNS) at Queens College, CUNY.
+I'm an associate professor of computer science and linguistics at The City University of New York (CUNY).

 My research is on computer accessibility and assistive technology for people with disabilities, natural language processing, human computer interaction, and the computational linguistics of American Sign Language.
 I'm the:

 - Director of the Linguistic and Assistive Technologies Laboratory (LATLab)

 - Editor-in-Chief of the ACM Transactions on Accessible Computing (TACCESS) journal

 - Member of the NLP at CUNY computational linguistics research community

 - Vice-President of the special interest group on Speech & Language Processing for Assistive Technologies (SIG-SLPAT) of the Association for Computational Linguistics (ACL)